benhmoore/Argon/README.md

 ========

 ###A realtime backend for web apps.
-Cenny.js is a plug 'n play backend.
+Cenny.js is a plug 'n play, simple, and open backend for web apps of all shapes and sizes.

   **What can I do with a backend?**
       A backend is used to store data to be accessed across multible clients.
 For instance, Facebook, Youtube,